 The father-daughter dance is a long-standing tradition that is still part of most wedding receptions today.
 For a bride who enjoys a close relationship with her father, a sweet and even sappy father and daughter dance song is a great choice.
 The wedding planner should be sure to instruct the photographer to get some close-ups of the emotion that's sure to come.

 Here are 15 special songs for fathers and daughters who want to make the most of this tradition.
-For brides who aren't especially close to their father, or are sharing a dance with another family member, there are some suggestions on this list for those situations as well.
+For brides who aren't especially close to their father, or are sharing a dance with another family member, some suggestions on this list fit those situations as well.

 The Temptations: "My Girl"